-We advise researchers to select a project start date from February 2022 onwards to allow time for the Commissioning Boards to make their decisions, for researchers to be notified, and for the contracting process to be completed before a project is due to begin.

-The end date of the project (i.e., the date on which the final deliverable is due for submission to the IGC) cannot go past September 2027, which is when our current contract with our principal donor terminates.
+We strongly advise researchers to select a project start date between April and May 2024 to allow time necessary for funding decisions to be made, researchers to be notified, and the contracting process to be completed before a project is due to begin.
+This enables the first payment to be made, and allows for the fieldwork, etc. to start later at the discretion of the researcher.
+The end date of the project (i.e., the date on which the final deliverable is due for submission to the IGC) cannot go past 31st August 2026, which is when our current contract with our principal donor terminates.